devops-ukr/help.md/docker.md

 ------------------------------- | ---------------------------------------
-`-a, --all-tags`                | Download all tagged images in the repository `--disable-content-trust`       | Skip image verification (default true) `--platform string`             | Set platform if server is multi-platformcapable
+`-a, --all-tags`                | Download all tagged images in the repository `--disable-content-trust`       | Skip image verification (default true) `--platform string`             | Set platform if server is multi-platform capable